openpreserve/jpylyzer/README.md

 `-v, --version` : show program's version number and exit

-`--verbose` : report test results in verbose format
+`--verbose` : report test results in verbose format.

-`--recursive` : recrursive descend into a folder and sub-folders analysing all .jp2 files

 ## Output
 Output is directed to the standard output device (_stdout_).